 At the start of the lesson, you’ll cover the chords that feature in the song, and you’ll soon realize that you can apply them to various pop songs.
 Next, you’ll break the chords into single chord tones and arpeggiate them.

 Once you get used to playing the broken chords in your left hand, you’ll add the melody in your right hand.

 At this point, it not only sounds great but deals with additional techniques like contrary motion and counter rhythms.

-For the Advanced section, we’ve chosen Bootcamp stage 18, featuring “At Last” by Etta James.
+For the Advanced section, I’ve chosen Bootcamp stage 18, featuring “At Last” by Etta James.

 The lesson focuses on the dominant 7th chord, which is a fundamental part of Jazz harmony.
 But it’s not just about Jazz; dominant 7th chords are game-changers for pop, soul, R&B, and most other genres.

 The lesson starts with block chords in the left hand, providing a great base to play over.
 However, things get much more interesting toward the end of the lesson.

 You’ll be playing the melody by the end while spreading the harmony across both hands.